ClassicDIY/ClassicMQTT/code/Python/client/README.md

 ### **1. Standalone**

-Make sure that you have access to the MQTT broker where the ClassicMQTT system is posting the data.
+Make sure that you have access to the MQTT server where the ClassicMQTT system is posting the data.

 1. Install Python 3.7 or newer and pip.
 Consult the documentation for your particular computer.
 2. Install this library: **paho-mqtt** using pip: